Dosenpfand/zug-lol/README.md

 To run the application locally you can use docker-compose:
 ```
-docker-compose up --build -d
+docker-compose up -f docker/docker-compose.yml --build -d
 ```
 You should now be able to browse the app at http://localhost:5000 .
-If you want to restore an existing database backup, place its `.sql` in the `db_bakup/` folder before running the above command.
+If you want to restore an existing database backup, place its `.sql` in the `db_backup/` folder before running the above command.
 Please note that when using this method the database will not be persistent.
 FOr persistence uncomment the corresponding lines in the `docker-compose.yml` file.
 For a docker-free setup follow these steps.